eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_podspecs.md

 ### Content

-Looking at the content of the sample-podspec, it is starting with some general information about the app and the dapr configuration.
+Looking at the content of the sample PodSpec, it is starting with some general information about the app and the Dapr configuration.
 You can define e.g. the app-port and the log-level.
 You could also add more labels to your app, which might help to identify the app for later usages.

 ```yaml
 apiVersion: v1